How a Freelance Translator can Take Advantage of a USP

 Some translators choose to select an area that few translators focus on such as mastering the language of certain technical products.
 This can open doors in that specialist area that other translators don’t know how to tackle because they lack the language expertise in that particular field.
 A person who has gained recognition as a NAATI translator can take on language translations that require the translation to be done only by a qualified NAATI translator.
 This excludes other professional translation services which do not have these credentials.
 A NAATI translator accreditation can be part of your USP too.

 Identifying your USP can be difficult, as most professional translation services have standards to follow which makes it difficult for a freelance translator to better.

-There are some general points outlined below about translation services which you can use when considering your USP.
+There are some general points outlined below about translation services that you can use when considering your USP.

-3. A few translators provide translations that are exceptional because they are able to specialise in some select areas which enable them to be true masters.
+3. A few translators provide translations that are exceptional because they are able to specialize in some select areas which enables them to be true masters.